MagaliDrumare/How-to-integrate-a-MapBox-Map-into-Tableau-Software-/README.md

 # What is MapBox ?
 * Mapbox is the location data platform for mobile and web applications : https://www.mapbox.com/help/how-mapbox-works/

-# How to integrate MapBox and Tableau ? (see MapBox&Tableau.tbwx)
+# How to integrate MapBox and Tableau ?
 * https://www.mapbox.com/help/tableau-integration/
+* Example : MapBox&Tableau.tbwx in the code Repository.

 # Start with MapBox :